 What are common farm disputes in Minnesota?

-Agri-businesses likely have many active contracts.
-They may involve buying, selling, or leasing land.
+Agri-businesses have many active contracts on a variety of matters.
+These contracts may involve buying, selling, or leasing land.
 There may be loans and liens for land, crops, livestock, equipment, and other collateral.
 They may have agreements with seed companies or cooperatives.
 Many farmers also have side businesses related to trucking or construction, each having their own contracts.

 Any number of these contracts could become problematic.
 General principles of contract law will apply to the contract, along with any pertinent statutes.
-If there is a creditor dispute, the creditor generally cannot pursue collection activities until going through Farmer-Lender Mediation under Chapter 583 of Minnesota Statutes.
+If there is a creditor dispute, the creditor generally cannot pursue collection activities or civil litigation until going through Farmer-Lender Mediation under Chapter 583 of Minnesota Statutes.
+For more questions about breach of contract issues, see 50 FAQs About Breach of Contract in Minnesota.

 What issues are there with Farm Leases?

 With farm leases, it is best practice to have the lease terms in writing.
-Leases longer than a year may not be enforceable because of a rule of evidence known as the Statute of Frauds.
-The lease should detail the rent formula and any contingencies, such as weather conditions.
+Unwritten leases for a term more than one year may not be enforceable because of a rule of evidence known as the Statute of Frauds.
+The written lease should detail the rent formula and any contingencies, such as weather conditions.

-The renter should avoid activities that create “waste” to the property or making modifications that are prohibited by the lease, the owner, or land use authorities.
+The renter should avoid activities that create “waste” on the property or modifying the property in ways that are prohibited by the lease, the owner, or land use authorities.
 If there is a dispute, general rules of contract interpretation will apply along with any statutes.

 Why is it important to contact an attorney?

 Farming can be a rewarding, but challenging life.
 It is understandable that independent farmers will take on any issue related to their operation.
 However, agri-businesses face many complex legal issues, including business, real estate, environmental, and other legal issues.
-Some of these issues will require an attorney to resolve properly.
+Some of these issues will require an attorney to resolve properly through litigation in district court or arbitration.

 We have the knowledge and experience to handle farm litigation.
 Do not hesitate to contact us if: